 In fact, the second annual Motorcycle Poker and Bug Run will be Saturday at Snow White Drive-In to benefit the Fallen Soldiers March.

 Additionally, the organization will hold the Tennessee Four Points of the Compass March, which are 30-mile marches, on Veterans Day.

 Retzke said the Fallen Soldiers March strives to honor soldiers’ sacrifices by inspiring patriotic acts of kindness and conduct.

-“Our vision is to revive and inspire patriotism across America by teaching it by example to our children,” said Retzke in a statement.
+“Our vision is to revive and inspire patriotism across America by teaching it by example to our children,” said Retzke.
 “The organization remains devoted to developing a national presence to meet the demand for service dogs for wounded veterans.”

 For more information about the Fallen Soldiers March or its upcoming events, visit fallensoldiersmarch.com.